 Square and Rectangle

-There are numerous named types of square and rectangular-shaped gemstones which combine a particular cut with a square or rectangular shape.
+There are numerous types of square and rectangular-shape gemstones which combine a particular cut with a square or rectangular shape.

 Square – Princess